alxcn/alejandroucanpuc/content/seminar/_index.md

 ---
-title: "Create a Collection"
+title: "Undergraduate Seminar of Data Science"
-subtitle: "A collection, minus the blog."
+subtitle: "Data Science for undergrads"
 description: |
-  Sometimes you want a souped-up series- a bundle of related pages meant to be read in sequence.
-This section is like a blog series, minus the blog.
+  The following seminar has the intention to present the novelties of Data Science in the industry for undergrad students.
-author: Alison Hill
+author: Alejandro Ucan-Puc
 show_post_thumbnail: true
 thumbnail_left: false # for list-sidebar only
 show_author_byline: false